Golden retriever wearing a military style service dog vest.

 • Disability related needs and appropriate service dog tasks

-• Whether service dog training aligns with your goals, capacity, and daily routines
+• Whether an Owner Trained Service Dog aligns with your goals, capacity, and daily routines

-• Development of a realistic training plan based on your environment and long term needs
+• Development of a realistic training plan based on your needs and the needs of your dog

 A puppy learns basic grooming consent while being brushed.